19 Best Pilot Watches For The Aviation Enthusiast

 And quite rightly so.

-Following the addition of a circular slide rule bezel of one of its Chronomat models in the 1940s, the Navitimer was later released in the 1950s for the Aircraft Owners and Pilots Association (AOPA).
+Following the addition of a circular slide rule bezel of one of its Chronomat models in the 1940s, the Navitimer was released in the 1954 for the Aircraft Owners and Pilots Association (AOPA).

 Source - Breitling

-They requested a timepiece for their members, prompting the Navitimer to be released in 1954, and soon became the official watch of the AOPA.
+They requested a timepiece for their members, prompting the Navitimer to remain one of the best pilot watches out there today.

-It has since become a legendary addition to the horological world, including being worn in the Mercury Space Program on the wrist of Scott Carpenter back in 1961.
+It soon became the official timepiece of the AOPA, including being worn in the Mercury Space Program, on the wrist of Scott Carpenter in 1961.

-Extremely recognisable and an icon of its own accord, Breitling celebrated 140 years of their brand being a focal point of Swiss horology with a fabulous take on the Breitling Navitimer, Considered as one of the best pilot watches of all time, this model is sized at 43mm x 15.62mm in rose gold pieces.
+Instantly recognisable and an icon of its own accord, Breitling celebrated 140 years of their brand with a fabulous take on the Breitling Navitimer, Considered as one of the best pilot watches ever made.

-Despite its uninspiring 30 metres of water resistance, this stunner is more than just a dive watch.
-Heck, we would probably only reserve it for those very special occasions!
+Measuring 43mm x 15.62mm in rose gold, despite its uninspiring 30 metres of water resistance, this stunner is more than just a dive watch.
+Heck, we would probably only reserve it for very special occasions!

 For the dial, this comes in a fabulous rose gold shade, matching the casing.
 Boasting a quadruple sub-counter aesthetic, this totals a moon-phase indicator at 12 o’clock and chronograph sub-counters with conjoined date, day and month scales on the edge.

-This aviator's watch is not only an essential tool for working out calculations via the scale, but also allows you to discern celestial positionings, and further measure time through the chronograph functions.
+This pilots watch is not only an essential tool for working out calculations via the scale, but allows you to discern celestial positionings, and further measure time through the chronograph functions.

-Inside the new references is the Calibre B19.
-Offering a 28,800VpH alongside a 96 hour power reserve, this 39-jewelled movement is a powerhouse in the industry.
+Inside beats Calibre B19, offering 28,800VpH alongside a 96 hour power reserve, this 39-jewelled movement is a powerhouse in the industry.

 What We Like